sn00py1310/habitica-google-tasks-sync/README.md

 #### Getting Google Task IDs
-The simplest way to obtain the IDs for the lists we don't want to consider, is to run the tool once and write them down.
-Please note that this will write all of those tasks in Habitica, so you may need to manually remove them to finish your set-up.
+The simplest way to obtain the IDs for the lists we don't want to consider is to run the tool once and write them down.
+Please note that this will copy all those tasks into Habitica, so you may need to manually remove them to finish your set-up.

 1. Go to [GAS](https://script.google.com/home) and select your project
 2. In the code editor, select `main.py`